Nutlope/TIL/README.md

 Create a .gitignore file in your current repo if you want to ignore certain files and folders.
 Each file/folder should be on a seperate line and folders need to have a / at the end.
 To stop tracking a file that is currently tracked, use 'git rm --cached FILENAME'

+4. VSCode CTR-L not working to select line

+CMD-L shortcut to select a line didn't work on Vscode because a live share extension shortcut interfered.
+Deleted live share for now to get rid of the problem.